 I can attest to it first hand.
 My weight used to fluctuate between 175 and 200 lbs, and I’m 5′ 10″.
 200 lbs on me, and I’M NOT FEELING good.
 The charts say I should weigh 155, and trust me, at 200 lbs, I hardly want to leave the house – embarrassed that I let it get that far … (again).

 There’s no magic pill for it.
 I’m past the “fad” stages, I’m old enough to know better.

 I know for a fact that I cannot eat all the gluten free pizza I want, and drink all the gluten free beers I want… AND lose weight at the same time – no protein shake, weight loss supplement, or fad is going to fix that.
 Careful intake of good foods, and movement – that’s it.

 There’s something I love about my tribe (my customers and clients), and it’s that most of them are older than 30.

-By the time a women reaches 30, she’s already seen a lot of the fads.
+By the time people reach 30, we’ve already seen some of the fads.
 In all regards …. from weight loss to “get lip color that stays for 5 weeks lip stains”.

 Makeup fads are very akin “get rich quick” routines.
 The alluring promise of tantalizing results with a magic product or routine – usually with some disastrous consequences.
-Like you go broke trying, or you develop an allergy to a harsh chemical in the product that promised to make you look like Kim Kardashian.
+Like overspending, or developing an allergy to a harsh chemical in the product that promised to make you look like Kim Kardashian.

 I don’t have to sell fads, which is great.
 I get to create and sell high quality, good for your body, “back to basics”.